 The French madeleine is a traditional small cake from Commercy and Liverdun, two little cities of the Lorraine region in northeastern France.
-It’s definitively the perfect accompaniment to your afternoon cup of tea or coffee.
-The French madeleine is also a beautiful present to give to your friends or family!

-Ingredients for 20 madeleines
+Ingredients for 20 French madeleines

 - 3 eggs

-- 2 tablespoons of honey
+- 2 tsp of honey (20g)

-- The zest of a lemon
+- Zest of 1 organic lemon

 Tools you will need to make your home made madeleines: